Busemann Functions in the Wasserstein Space: Existence, Closed-Forms, and Applications to Slicing: SLICING DATASETS

 \citet{alvarez2020geometric} proposed to use

-\looseness=-1 as groundcost of the OT problem, defining the Optimal Transport Dataset Distance (OTDD), see Appendix \ref{appendix:otdd}.
+\looseness=-1 as groundcost of an optimal transport problem on $\cP_2\big(\R^d\times\cP_2(\R^d)\big)$, defining the Optimal Transport Dataset Distance (OTDD), see Appendix \ref{appendix:otdd}.
 However, OTDD is costly to compute as it requires to solve $\cO(C^2)$ OT problems with $n_y$ samples to compute the groundcost \eqref{eq:otdd_cost}, and a global OT problem with $n=\sum_{y=1}^C n_y$ samples.
-This has led to several approximations aimed at reducing the computational cost, see \emph{e.g.} \citep{hua2023dynamic, liu2025wasserstein}.
+This has led to several approximations and variants aimed at reducing the computational cost, see \emph{e.g.} \citep{hua2023dynamic, liu2025wasserstein, nguyen2025lightspeed, bonet2025flowing}.

 \citet{nguyen2025lightspeed} recently proposed a sliced distance for labeled datasets on $\cPProd{\R^d}$.
 This requires building a projection from $\R^d\times\cP_2(\R^d)$ to $\R$ to project the distribution of pairs $(x_i,\varphi(y_i))$ onto a distribution in $\cP_2(\R)$.
-Their construction can be broken down into two projections $\R^d\to\R$ and $\cP_2(\R^d)\to \R$ using the Hierarchical Hybrid projection \citep{nguyen2024hierarchical}, which consists of a random linear combination with weights in the sphere.
-Especially, for any labeled sample $(x,y)$, their projection is of the form
+Their construction can be broken down into combining two projections from $\R^d\to\R$ and from $\cP_2(\R^d)\to \R$ using the Hierarchical Hybrid projection \citep{nguyen2024hierarchical}, which consists of a random linear combination with weights in the sphere.
+Especially, for any labeled sample $(x,y)\in\R^d\times \cY$, their projection is of the form